Weight of Snow Claims: Deflecting Blame

 What to Blame

 If the snow load exceeds the design value but is still within the safety margin, any observed signs of failure almost always indicate other underlying issues.
 In such cases, it becomes necessary to rule out these underlying issues before blaming the snow load.
-Common issues found while investigating weight-of-snow claims include:
+Common issues found during structural investigations of weight-of-snow claims include:

 - Unintended and undesired load paths due to the way the roof was framed